Learning Abroad Center

 Excursions

-Four 1-day excursions (3 in summer) are included in the cost of the semester program to provide participants with cultural and historic perspectives of Spain.
+Four 1-day excursions (3 in summer) are included in the cost of the semester program to provide you with cultural and historic perspectives of Spain.
 Visits are made to such sites as Madrid, Aranjuez, Cuenca, the grand El Escorial, Segovia, and the Route of Don Quixote.
 An optional extended excursion is usually available each semester for an additional fee.

 Flight